Urban forestry: Case study: Nashville tree density increase bill

-Urban forestry planning
+Planning

 There are many benefits, costs, and challenges to planning an urban forest.
 Urban forests provide both ecosystem services and disservices that are considered prior to planning.
 Urban forests provide services such as improved air quality, noise reduction, temperature mitigation, and stormwater mitigation when they are placed in the right spot.
 Urban forest planning is used to maximize the benefits that trees provide by thoughtfully placing them in the best locations.
 Challenges that are faced during planning include managing the disservices from trees and valuating their services, the loss/replacement cost of green infrastructure, and the cost of remediating gray infrastructure interference.
 A major loss of green infrastructure could alter the sense of place, community identity, and social cohesion of a municipality.

 When planning an urban forest there are several practices that can be used.
 Many municipalities put plans for an urban forest into an official document such as a master plan.
 While not every city can implement an urban forest plan, it is possible to implement plans for specific areas, such as parks, that would help increase the canopy cover of a municipality.

 During the creation of the urban forest management plan, criteria and goals are usually outlined in the plan early in the planning process.
 Determining criteria is done by assessing the current state of the urban forest and then incorporating criteria for performance goals into the management plan.
 Assessment is the first step in planning and provides necessary information on the forest extent, age distribution, tree health, and species diversity.
 Once the assessment is completed, the next step becomes deciding what criteria—or indicators—to incorporate into the plan so that there are set performance goals.
 Incorporating indicators into the management plan makes it easier to track the progress of the urban forest and whether goals are being met.
 Criteria/indicators typically focus on a category of urban forest management and usually include subjects such as: